jcavenue/Javascript-Reviewer/Resources/Javascript Objects/Notes.md

 ```

 ---

-Javascript is not traditionaly a Object Oriented Programming because of its prototypal nature like other language who implement different pattern under the hood

-benefits:
+Ang **Javascript** ay hindi katulad ng ibang Object Oriented Languages dahil naiiba ang implementation nito sa mga counterpart languages.
+Ang nature ng javascript ay isang **prototypal feature** na kung saan ang *class* keyword are just faking the creation of object.
+Ang Class keyword ay ginamit dito upang ang manual na pag-gawa ng object and ang pag-insert ng method inside ng ating prototype object ay kusa na niyang ihahandle para satin.

+Ano ang benefits nito:
-emerging as a new standard
+- Emerging as a new standard
-feels more like style of other language like python etc
+- Feels more like style of other language like python etc

+Problems:
-Problems: 99% of developers have no idea how it works and therefore fail in the interview
+99% of developers have no idea how it works and therefore fail in the interview.

-Javascript uses this proto link to give objects, functions and array a bunch of bonus functionality.
-All objects by default have __ proto __
+Sa javascript gumagamit tayo ng tinatawag natin na *dunder proto* which is a hidden propert sa ating objects, functions and array to link to a bunch of bonus functionality na pwede nating magamit some are (Object, Function etc.).
+This dunder proto has chaining property sa prototype object na kung saan dito nya muna hinahanap ung properties or method na kanyang gagamitin.
+Lahat ng objects by default ay mayroong dunder proto.

+Notes:
-- with object.create we override the default __ proto __ to object.prototype and replace with functionStore
+- With **Object.create** we override the default __ proto __ to object.prototype and replace with functionStore.

-But functionStore is an object so it has a __ proto __ reference to
+- But functionStore is an object so it has a __ proto __ reference to
 Object.prototype - we just intercede in the chain

+---